 If that sounds ideal, then BigCommerce might provide the perfect way to quickly set up a professional e-commerce website.
 With it, you can sell all the kayaks, all the clothes, all the toys, all the—well, you get the idea.

 But if you need something more versatile, or if you need something more in the budget range for your boutique retail site, then BigCommerce might not be the e-commerce platform for you (in that case, you might want to look at Shopify or a hybrid builder like Wix).

 How do we know?
 Well, we built a full website with BigCommerce so we could test out its features.
 You can hop over to our BigCommerce how-to page to see us walk you through it step by step.
 Then keep reading to get our full review of BigCommerce, from the “I can’t believe how great this is” to the “this might be a dealbreaker.”

 Many website builders have e-commerce capabilities, but few of them allow for e-commerce on the same scale as BigCommerce.
 Other builders limit the number of products you can sell, or they have such limited e-commerce features that you won’t find it convenient to sell many products.

 BigCommerce, on the other hand, lets you sell unlimited products, and it gives you the tools to do so with ease.

 Founded in 2009, BigCommerce offers e-commerce software for business owners.
 It boasts over $17 billion in sales on its platform each year.1

-As a seller, you’ll love the level of control you’ll have over your products and store, the powerful e-commerce integrations, and the easy-to-navigate menus that make it a breeze to use those features.
+As a seller, you’ll love the level of control you’ll have over your products and online store, the powerful e-commerce integrations, and the easy-to-navigate menus that make it a breeze to use those features.
 Your customers will love how attractive your site looks and how trustworthy your store feels.